Zeneric09/zen-s-GTA-SA-mod-list/README.md

 [RunDLL32.exe Fix + GameUX.dll Fix](https://www.mixmods.com.br/2020/10/rundll32-exe-fix-gameux-dll-fix-corrigir-jogo-nao-abrindo/) - read the readme for instruction.

 [Ginput](https://www.mixmods.com.br/2021/01/iii-vc-sa-ginput-melhor-suporte-para-controles/) - if you use a controller to play GTA SA, this mod is essential for you.
 If you don't use a controller for GTA SA, ignore this mod.
 Put GInput folder into 1 folder inside modloader folder.
-Configure its ini and tweak it into your controller style/taste.
+Configure its ini and tweak it into your controller style/taste (Or replace its ini with the one from Google Drive).

 [Silent Patch](https://github.com/CookiePLMonster/SilentPatch/releases).